cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 checking is never necessary, and invalid states are unrepresentable.

 # Acknowledgements

-Ristretto was originally designed by Mike Hamburg as a variant of [@Decaf].

 The authors would like to thank Daira Hopwood, Riad S. Wahby, and Chris Wood for their comments on the draft.